Omkar76/click2incognito/README.md

 ---

-This is still not complete and there are likely some hidden bugs.
 Contribute by reporting the bugs or sending pull requests :smile: